SWeav02/baderkit/docs/index.md

 extension to other projects.
 The code primarily uses [Numba](https://numba.pydata.org/numba-doc/dev/index.html) and [NumPy](https://numpy.org/doc/stable/index.html) to maintain comparable speed.
-[Pymatgen](https://pymatgen.org/) is used under the hood to build out several core classes to improve ease of use.
+[Pymatgen](https://pymatgen.org/) is used under the hood to build out several core classes and improve ease of use.

 ---